DoctorManhattan123/introducton-to-linux/src/chapter4/README.md

 You can now do anything you want in your terminal and even close it - the process will just keep running along.

-Doing this is the simplest way to start e.g. a long running web server - just `nohup` it and sends the process to the background.
+Doing this is the simplest way to start e.g. a long-running web server - just `nohup` it and send the process to the background.
 You can then safely close the terminal - the web server will keep running.
 However, for production setups web server usually utilize proper process supervisors like `systemd`.